truestaking/collator-tools/README.md

   moonbeam_round_success.sh

 -- runs on backup or primary collator, uses journalctl to pull out just the log entries we want, identifies both primary block chances and secondary block chances.
+Assumes you are running the service from systemd with name of moonbeam.service .

 1) Add these two log lines in the parachain portion of your moonbeam.service file: